andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 ### New reservation sidebar

-By design the Sidebar is part of the Details view and it appears upon clicking the `Make a reservation` button:
+By design, the Sidebar is part of the *Details* view and appears when the `Make a reservation` button is clicked:

 <iframe height="443" style="width: 100%;" scrolling="no" title="Interaction basics—Course project, step 4" src="//codepen.io/andgordy/embed/xeWryr/?height=443&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/xeWryr/'>Interaction basics—Course project, step 4</a> by And Gordy (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Create a Boolean variable to store the state of sidebar:
+Create a boolean variable to store the state of sidebar:

 ```js
 data: {